BasseyIsrael/Stock-Assets-Prediction/README.md

-# **Key findings: In considering the technical indicators as prediction features, The Relative Strength Index (RSI) gives very strong prediction support for Lagged prices**
+# **Key findings: In considering the technical indicators as prediction features, the Relative Strength Index (RSI) gives very strong prediction support for Lagged prices**

 </div>